arkime/arkimeweb/_wiki/install.md

 -Xmx12g
 ```

-You'll need to enable it to start on boot and start it with the following commands:
+You'll need to enable Elasticsearch to start now and on boot with the following commands:
 `systemctl enable --now elasticsearch`

 ### Single Machine OpenSearch Example on Ubuntu